roman-milk/roman-milk.github.io/dickie-gets-even.md

+===

- ****** Dickie Gets Even Ch.
-02 ****** byJust_Plain_Bob© Authors note: This story is not stand alone.
+Authors note: This story is not stand alone.
 To understand where it is coming from you need to read Dickie Gets Even.
 There is some sex, but it is not really a stroke story, but a tale of revenge.

  ++++++++++++++++++++++++++++++++++++++++++++